 The central tenets of Christianity are not statements relating to historical events but elaborate reflections of the movement of biological evolution.
 All major religions contain elements of this reflection.
 Christianity is an especially interesting case because its imagery internalizes one of the most bizarre events in the history of life: emergence of self-awareness.

 To understand the patterns emerging out of the juxtaposition of science and Christian faith we should begin by questioning what it means to 'know objectively'.
-I have attempted to explain this thought process
+I have attempted to explain this thought process here.
+I will summarize the key points of my argument:

 1) Creativity is a fundamental property of nature.
 It is the driving force of biological evolution.
 Evolution is not intentional or purposeful, but an expression of creativity, its reward being the pure joy of being.
 Physical survival is the most basic and self-actualization the most evolved forms of creative expression in living things.